Project-OSCE-Kelompok-1-2/webapp_osce_ti2b/README.md

 - **Ziggy** for Laravel route handling in JavaScript

 ### Database
-- SQLite (default) or any Laravel-supported database
+- MySQL (default) or any Laravel-supported database

 ## Prerequisites